bakanchevn/Some_random_tech_task/Task1.md

 make
 ```

-After csv generation for an SQL query we have this result:
+After csv generation for an SQL query and pushing data to Postgres we have this result:

 ![img.png](source/sql_query_results.png)